f5devcentral/f5-velos-training/docs/velos_security.rst

 Configuring SSH and CLI Timeouts via webUI
 ------------------------------------------

 Currently only the HTTPS token lifetime is configurable in the webUI.
-SSH and CLI timeouts are not currently configurable via the webUI.
+SSH and CLI timeouts are not currently configurable via the webUI and must be set via CLI or API.
+To set the **Token Lifetime** go to the **Authentication & Access -> Authentication Settings** page in either the system controller or the chassis partition webUI.

 .. image:: images/velos_security/imagetoken1.png
   :align: center